Landing Your Dream IT Job: The 4 Pillars of Personal Branding (Part 4)

 - Identity.
 Actively engaging in subjects that interest you simply makes you a more interesting candidate.
 You’ll have answers not only to technical questions, but also questions such as, “What do you do in your free time?”
 Additionally, defining your values can help you align your ideals and ambitions with those of the organizations you aspire to work with.

 - Social.
 Increasing activity in your social sphere helps prepare you for situational questions in interviews as well as social challenges at work.
 Meeting new people can also increase mutual contacts with others, which aids in forming new relationships.
-Furthermore, forming new connections increases your career opportunities and challenges you to learn new ideas and consider different perspectives.
+Forming connections also opens more career opportunities and challenges you to learn new ideas and consider different perspectives.

 - Online.
 By documenting your passions, industry knowledge and productivity, you’ll have more credibility when applying for new positions and in general.
-You’ll have a boost with your collection of unique, impressive application materials.
-If you stay on top of endeavors like your LinkedIn profile and web portfolio, everything will already be ready organized when it’s time to apply for that new position!
+You’ll steadily improve your digital and writing skills and boost job applications with your collection of unique, impressive content.
+Plus, if you maintain online assets like your LinkedIn profile and web portfolio, everything will already be organized when it’s time to apply for that new position!

-Just like you should continuously improve and reflect on your personal brand, you should ensure that your resume is always up to date and that you are tracking your projects and successes for future reference.
+Just like you should continuously improve and reflect on your personal brand, you should ensure that your resume is always up to date and keep track your projects and successes for future reference.
 A quick tip is to include more “I” and less “we” when listing your experience – how did you uniquely contribute to each project?

 Check out more of our Resume Writing Tips.